LAMB-TARK/MOS-6502-Logisim-Evolution/README.md

 # Project Status and Contributions

 This project is still being actively tested and developed however no other major features are expected to be added.
 Due to this I encourage and would appricate any feedback via Github.
-If you want to contact me futher please use 25717330@students.lincoln.ac.uk
+If you want to contact me futher please use the following email 25717330@students.lincoln.ac.uk

+# Acknowledgments

+This project would not have been possible without help and feedback from Prof. Charles Fox and Kristraps Jurkans.